ayoayco/fullstack-webdev-path/README.md

 # Full Stack Web Developer Path

+This is a fork of [shovanch/fullstack-webdev-path](https://github.com/shovanch/fullstack-webdev-path), with the goal of adding resources for learning the MEAN Stack.

 This is a guide to learn full-stack web development.
 It is focused on full-stack JavaScript.
 It covers all the way from the fundamentals to React and Node.

 The idea behind this repo is to have a place to log the learning process in an organized way.